-On highly fluidic planar lipid layers containing a biotinylated lipid, streptavidin self-assembles into three distinct crystalline arrangements of C222, P2 and P1 symmetries, depending on the crystallization conditions such as pH (Wang et al., 1999) and ionic strength (Ratanabanangkoon and Gast, 2003), as described in the following.
+On highly fluidic planar lipid layers containing a biotinylated lipid, streptavidin self-assembles into three distinct crystalline arrangements of C222, P2, and P1 symmetries, depending on the crystallization conditions such as pH (Wang et al., 1999) and ionic strength (Ratanabanangkoon and Gast, 2003), as described in the following.
 Note that all the 2D crystals have P2 symmetry (Yamamoto et al., 2009) but we followed previous reports in the notation for the symmetry groups.

-- 1. Crystallization buffer solutions: (C222 crystal) 10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2; (P2 crystal) 10 mM MES-NaOH (pH 5.8), 450 mM NaCl and 2 mM CaCl2; (P1 crystal) 10 mM acetate-NaOH (pH 4.0), 450 mM NaCl and 2 mM CaCl2. - 2.
+- Crystallization buffer solutions: (C222 crystal) 10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl, and 2 mM CaCl2; (P2 crystal) 10 mM MES- NaOH (pH 5.8), 450 mM NaCl, and 2 mM CaCl2; (P1 crystal) 10 mM acetate-NaOH (pH 4.0), 450 mM NaCl, and 2 mM CaCl2. - 2.
 Prepare the mica-supported lipid planar bilayers containing biotin as mentioned in Section 3.2.2. - 3.
 After washing the lipid planar bilayers with a crystallization buffer solution, place 0.1-0.2 mg/ml streptavidin in the crystallization buffer solution on the lipid bilayer and incubate at room temperature in a sealed container (keeping 100% relative humidity is a key to the successful crystallization with fewer defects). - 4.
 After incubating at least for 2 h, wash out excess streptavidin with the crystallization buffer solution used. - 5.
 If necessary, chemically fix the streptavidin crystals by applying a 10 mM glutaraldehyde-containing crystallization solution and incubate for 5 min.
 Then, quench the reaction using 20 mM Tris-HCl mixed in the crystallization buffer.

-Fig. 5 (top) shows high-magnification AFM images of the three types of streptavidin crystals.
-Among the three, the P1 crystal shows the smallest surface roughness (Fig. 6C, bottom; RMS roughness \sim 0.14 nm) and the highest stability (Yamamoto $et\ al.$, 2009).
-Even when tapped with an oscillating cantilever with relatively strong force, the crystal structure is unchanged, and hence, no chemical fixation is necessary.
-However, the P1 crystal often shows line cracks.
-The C222 crystal shows high uniformity over a wide area but similarly to the P2 crystal, its stability is lower than that of the P1 crystal, and therefore, chemical fixation is sometimes necessary.
-Its chemical fixation does not significantly affect the affinity of streptavidin for biotin.
+Figure 20.5 (top) shows high-magnification AFM images of the three types of streptavidin crystals.
+Among the three, the P1 crystal shows the smallest surface roughness (Fig. 20.6C, bottom; RMS roughness $\sim$ 0.14 nm) and the highest stability (Yamamoto et al., 2009).
+Even when tapped with an oscillating cantilever with relatively strong force, the crystal structure is

-Figure 5.
-High magnification AFM images of the three types of streptavidin crystals (Yamamoto et al., 2009).
-The space group symmetries of the crystals are (A) C222, (B) P2 and (C) P1. (top) AFM images, according to previous reports (P2 is a correct notation for all the crystals). (bottom) Surface profile along the lines indicated in the AFM images in top.
-The AFM images were obtained at an imaging rate of 1 s/frame with 256×256 pixels.
+Figure 20.5 High-magnification AFM images of the three types of streptavidin crystals (Yamamoto et al., 2009).
+The space group symmetries of the crystals are (A) C222, (B) P2, and (C) P1.
+Top: AFM images, according to previous reports (P2 is a correct notation for all the crystals).
+Bottom: Surface profile along the lines indicated in the AFM images in top.
+The AFM images were obtained at an imaging rate of 1 s/frame with $256 \times 256$ pixels.